Dynamics of magnetization at infinite temperature in a Heisenberg spin chain

 \section{The Kardar-Parisi-Zhang universality class}

+We here provide a review of the KPZ universality class, including a discussion of its limitations in describing the Heisenberg spin dynamics.
 In 1985, Mehran Kardar, Giorgio Parisi, and Yi-Cheng Zhang \cite{KPZ} set out to study the general properties of stochastically growing interfaces, examples of which include flame fronts and tumors.
 They abstracted these situations to a height function $h(\vec x,t)$ that obeys

 where $\eta(\vec x, t)$, at each position and time, is an independent zero-mean Gaussian random variable with variance proportional to a parameter $D$.
 This is the stochastic Burgers equation for the slope $\nabla h$.
 The $\nabla^2 h$ is a diffusive term, and the $(\nabla h)^2$ is a nonlinearity.
 In general, an equation describing a growing interface may have higher powers of the slope, such as $(\nabla h)^4$, but these are irrelevant to the large-scale physics in the renormalization group (RG) sense.
 Indeed, in 1+1 dimensions ($d=1$), the KPZ equation [Eq.~\eqref{eq:KPZ}] has divergences that must be regularized, e.g., by putting it on a spatial lattice or imposing a maximum cutoff wavenumber $\Lambda$ in Fourier space.
 Kardar Parisi, and Zhang considered an RG flow in which (1) high-wavenumber modes are integrated out ($\Lambda \to e^{-l}\Lambda$), (2) space and time are rescaled so that the new smallest length scale is labeled by the same numerical value as the old smallest length scale ($\vec x \to e^{-l}\vec x$, $t\to e^{-zl}t$), and (3) the height function is rescaled ($h\to e^{-(d+\chi)l}h$).
 This procedure can be thought of as coarse graining and zooming out, while changing units so that it appears as though the zoom-out did not occur.
 Kardar, Parisi and Zhang showed that Eq.~\eqref{eq:KPZ} is a fixed-point of this RG flow, for specific choices of the scaling exponents and parameters.
 In 1+1 dimensions in particular, if $z=3/2$, $\chi=1/2$, and $\lambda^2 D/\nu^3 = 2$, then Eq.~\eqref{eq:KPZ} is invariant under the rescaling and coarse graining procedure.
 Further, this fixed point is stable; if $\lambda^2 D/\nu^3 > 2$, then it will flow down to 2 under the coarse graining.
 Conversely, if $\lambda^2 D/\nu^3 < 2$, then it will flow up to 2.